35 Recession Proof B2B Marketing Technology Tools for Small Businesses

-Today B2B marketers benefit from an abundance of great and easy-to-use marketing tools like WordPress, MailChimp, Pipedrive and LinkedIn.
+Today B2B marketers benefit from an abundance of great and easy-to-use marketing technology tools like WordPress, MailChimp, Pipedrive and LinkedIn.
 Chiefmartec.com now counts a staggering 8,000 tools marketers can use.
 And many of them are very accessible and cost next to nothing.
 So, how do you choose which technology to use as a small business?

 B2B Marketing Technology in 10 Building Blocks